Chris0317SRQ/ChrisRocket/index.md

 BFS(Tree.Root);
 ```
 ### [Mathematical Modeling and Control System](Control.md)
-I start learning Control System since January, 2022, right after I was admitted by NCKU.
-I started because of the work in ADCS Design requires, which is actually an accident.
-However, I felt in love with Control and Guidance gradually.
-I decided to DFS deeper into the knowledge of Guidance, Navigation, and Control (GNC).
+I started learning Control System in January 2022, right after NCKU admitted me.
+I started because of the work ADCS Design requires, which is an accident.
+However, I gradually fell in love with Control and Guidance, and I decided to DFS deeper into the knowledge of Guidance, Navigation, and Control (GNC).
 ### [Kibo RPC 3rd](KRPC.md)
-This is the third time I participated in the Astrobee Programming Challenge.
-We are a team consisted of NTUEE, NCKU, and fellows from Tunisia.
-Our team is divided into group Path, Motion, and Optimization.
-I was the team leader last year and year before and its really tired because of the extra tasks.
-However, I'm not this year.
-I'm the leader of group Path.
+This is the third time I have participated in the Astrobee Programming Challenge.
+We are a team consisting of NTUEE, NCKU, and fellows from Tunisia.
+Our team is divided into three groups: Path, Motion, and Optimization.
+I'm the leader of the group Path.
 I designed Hessian Matrix Solution to the Path optimization Mathematical Model, Edge dividing search method, and an algorithm to detect if the Path pass through KOZ.

 ### Rocket GNC
+Designing a rocket, traveling in space, and becoming an engineer working on cutting-edge technology is always one of my dreams.
+There's one characteristic in which I am significantly different from most Taiwanese students: I not only daydream about achieving any great goals but also do my best to find resources, spend time studying the subject, and implement it.
+If one doesn't try, one will never go nearer to success.
+Thus, after spending time learning the fundamentals of Rocket GNC, I immediately sent an email to Prof.Wei, not expecting ARRC to admit me.
+Out of the blue, I was admitted the next day.

+I'm learning currently by controlling a motor with many flaws.
+Possibly, I will start researching a hybrid rocket in July.